 If you are struggling with issues like addiction (in all its forms), body related issues, anxiety, depression, relationship concerns, career uncertainty or are just wanting to make some positive changes for yourself but not sure how or where to start, then ACT is a great model to help you make the changes your heart desires.
 (For quick snapshot of what ACT is about, ‘in a nutshell’ so to speak, check out this short Youtube clip by Russ Harris.)

-I also work from a holistic viewpoint and am a firm believer in the mind-body connection, in the importance of social relationships (including family background) diet, exercise and spirituality in affecting meaningful change.
+I also work from a trauma informed, holistic viewpoint and am a firm believer in the mind-body connection, in the importance of social relationships (including family background) diet, exercise and spirituality in affecting meaningful change.
 All things work together, as they say, and this is true for mental health, physical health and general well-being.

 Some private health funds provide rebates for counselling and psychotherapy, please check with your health fund to see if you are covered.
 If you are with a private health fund, please let me know.
 I am registered as a provider with the following private health funds: Medibank, AHM and BUPA.
 If you have NDIS funding you may be able to use some of your package towards counselling.